-Before arriving at Chattanooga State Golden spent 4 seasons at Gulf Coast State College helping them compile over 150 wins in four seasons and a national tournament appearance in 2009.
-During her stint at Gulf Coast Golden obtained a MS in Kinesiology with an emphasis in coaching from Texas Woman's University in the fall of 2011.
-During this time Golden was able to complete the National Fastpitch Coaches College and receive recognition as a 4 star master coach by the NFCA.
+Before arriving at Chattanooga State, Golden spent four seasons at Gulf Coast State College helping compile more than 150 wins in four seasons and a national tournament appearance in 2009.
+During her stint at Gulf Coast, Golden obtained a MS in Kinesiology with an emphasis in coaching from Texas Woman's University in the fall of 2011.
+During this time, Golden was able to complete the National Fastpitch Coaches College and receive recognition as a four-star master coach by the NFCA.

 While at Stetson, Blythe started at catcher in 126 of the team's 128 games over two seasons.
 All that time catching Stetson's fine pitching staff has enabled her to reach seventh place in career putouts (788).
-Her 2007 season she batted .240 with 11 doubles (good for second on the team and 11th in program history for a single season), four home runs and 23 RBI.
+During her 2007 season, she batted .240 with 11 doubles (good for second on the team and 11th in program history for a single season), four home runs and 23 RBI.
 Her 390 putouts were the sixth-highest season total in Stetson history.
 Golden homered in each game of a May 3 doubleheader at Jacksonville to lead the Hatters to a sweep and also belted a solo home run in the Atlantic Sun conference tournament against Lipscomb.
 A preseason All-Conference selection in 2008, Golden hit six career home runs and drove in 38 runs in two seasons.
 Golden was walked 22 times and been hit by 10 pitches that season, helping her to record a .373 on-base percentage, fourth on the team.
 She left Stetson as one of the top defensive players at her position or any other.
-She also received the Wendell N. Jarrard Sr. Award for a student athlete who exemplifies academic excellence, athletic competition, leadership and moral values in 2008.
 She was also the recipient of the Bob Gillies Award for a student-athlete who exemplifies dedication, determination, desire, and discipline.
 Academic - BA in Sport Management.